Felipe-Gomez/riskcal/README.md

 beta = get_beta_from_gdp(mu, alpha)
 ```
 This is faster than PLD-based computation and works well for Gaussian mechanisms and their compositions.
-See also a dedicated library for accounting of DP mechanisms in terms of GDP, [gdpnum](https://github.com/Felipe-Gomez/gdp-numeric)
+See also a dedicated library for accounting of DP mechanisms in terms of GDP, [`gdpnum`](https://github.com/Felipe-Gomez/gdp-numeric).

-##### Zero-Concentrated Differential Privacy (zCDP) and Renyi DP (RDP)

-Zero-Concentrated Differential Privacy (zCDP) is characterized by a single parameter `rho`.
+_Zero-Concentrated Differential Privacy (zCDP) and Renyi DP (RDP)._ Zero-Concentrated Differential Privacy (zCDP) is characterized by a single parameter `rho`.
 Renyi DP is parameterized by an `epsilon` value at a specific divergence `order`.

 Get the trade-off curve from zCDP: